mterczynski/sudoku-solver/README.md

 ## About

-Type in the sudoku and let the program solve it for you
+Type in the sudoku and let the program solve it for you.
+Solves easy and medium sudokus

 ## Available Scripts